Joezanini/flask_wxcc_desktop_starter/README.md

     you can request a WxCC Developer Sandbox [here](https://developer.webex-cx.com/sandbox).

 ## Webex Contact Integration
-    you will need to register a Webex Contact Center integration in order to get Client ID, Client Secret, Redirect, and optional Authorizaiton URL for OAuth 2.0 Flow.
+    you will need to register a Webex Contact Center integration with cjp:user scope in order to get Client ID, Client Secret, Redirect, and optional Authorizaiton URL for OAuth 2.0 Flow.
     Learn more [here](https://developer.webex-cx.com/documentation/integrations).

 ## Configuration